 Having users locked and not able to access their data is one of the worst situation for a TM1 Administrator, hopefully it does not happen often in the TM1 world.
 Here some tips to avoid user locking:

-- Use CellGetN with cautiou, it can create locking.
+Use CellGetN with cautious, it can create locking.

 5. Train your users

 After implementation it is usual for users to develop their own TM1 spreadsheets that may or may not be designed according to best practices.
 Depending on what they build (Large cube view or do spreading on a high consolidation), it might slow down or even lock TM1 during working hours.
 In order to avoid these issues you should make sure that they know the TM1 basics:

 Pulse analyses all Excel workbooks linked to your TM1 application and can help you to identify users who need training.